 Deadline to apply: October 1, 2023 at 11:59pm (CST)

 PrintEXPO — our annual juried print fair

 This fair is held at Blue Genie, a 9,000 square foot space in Central Austin.
-We will be accepting registrations between September 1 and November 1 and the call is open to all local, regional, and international printmakers.
-We will notify artists by December 1.
+We will be accepting registrations from September 1- October 15.
+The call is open to all local, regional, and international printmakers.
+We will notify artists by November 1.

-Tenative schedule: Friday we will be open to the public from 6-11pm, Saturday, 11am-5pm, and Sunday, 11am-3pm.
+Tenative schedule: Friday we will be open to the public from 6-10pm, Saturday, 12pm-6pm, and Sunday, 12pm-5pm.
 Vendors are expected to be at their booth, or within the facility, during all operating hours.

-Prices: In 2023 we will be having a different floor plan than in past years.
-Vendors will be able to purchase wall space in a variety of formats/prices vs. the booth style shown to the left.
+Prices: Vendors will be able to purchase wall space in a variety of formats/prices vs. the booth style shown to the left.
 Stay tuned as we work out these details.
 We know that fairs are expensive when combined with travel, lodging, and BBQ and we will keep our prices as low as possible.

-Jurors: Our fair will be juried by members of PrintAustin’s Board.
+Jurors: Our fair will be juried by PrintAustin’s board of directors.

 Celeste de Luna.
 PrintAustin’s 2021 Trade Portfolio